MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/variable-data-types.md

 - **Issue**: The values for datarow and datatable variables are not displayed properly in the variables pane.
 - **Workarounds**: None.

-## Other data types

-Every variable belongs to a specific type, according to its content.
-Power Automate Desktop recognizes 17 distinct data types.

-Some of them can be used only with explicit actions, like **FTP connection**, while others are widely used throughout the platform like  **numbers**.

-## Simple data types

-- **Text value** - Any kind of text, from email addresses to the text contents of a .txt file.
-- **Numeric value** - This is the type applied to numbers.
-Only this data type can be used in mathematical operations.
-- **Boolean value** - The value can be either **True** or **False**.

-## Advanced data types

-- **List** - Collection of other items.
-Lists are the equivalent of single-dimension arrays in programming terms.
-- **Datarow** - A data row contains the values of a single row of a datatable.
-- **Datatable** - Contains data in a tabular form.
-Datatables are the equivalent of a two-dimensional array in programming terms.
-- **Custom object** – Contains pairs of properties and values, which can be easily converted to JSON format.

 ## Instances